When BBQing or meat smoking, it is important you learn about the different types of steak.

 The most noticeable difference between the filet mignon and ribeye steak is in their sizes.

-The ribeye, on the other hand, is marbled in almost every portion.
-White fat specks can be seen all over the ribeye, and some thick fat strips around the middle and edge.
+The ribeye, on the other hand, is well-marbled.
+Fat can be seen all over the ribeye, including a strip through the middle and around the edge.

-Lastly, when inspecting the meat, you will also notice that the ribeye has more myoglobin giving it a deep-red coloring.
+Lastly, you will also notice that the ribeye has more myoglobin giving it a deep-red coloring.

 Difference in Texture